Everybody wants a lower monthly utility bill. But unfortunately, not everyone practices energy-efficiency in their home.

 - For gas water heaters, you’ll find a red dial at the bottom of the tank near the gas valve.

 - For electric water heaters, you’ll find the thermostat behind a screw-on plate or panel.
-Remove the panel and find a thermostat that looks like this.
+Remove the panel and find the thermostat.
 An electric water heater may have 2 thermostats, one at the bottom of the tank and one near the top.
 Be sure to adjust the temperature to both thermostats and make sure they’re set at the same temperature.

 - Adjust the temperature and then wait about 3 hours.
 Check the temperature again to make sure it’s at 120 degrees or lower.